Three7vn/KNNpredictingdiabetes/README.md

-This project predicts diabetes using a KNN classifier with health metrics such as Glucose, Blood Pressure, Skin Thickness, BMI, and Insulin.
+This mini-project predicts diabetes using a KNN classifier with health metrics such as Glucose, Blood Pressure, Skin Thickness, BMI, and Insulin.
 The model classifies individuals into “Not diabetic” and “Diabetic.”

 Data Preparation: Replaced zeros in specific columns with the mean to handle missing values.
 Feature Scaling: Standardised features to ensure consistency.